michealengland/michealengland/README.md

 ## Hi there 👋

 I'm a JavaScript focused Frontend Engineer, in Dayton, Ohio.
 So what does "JavaScript focused" mean?
-I work on a variety of projects including: React, Webpack, Jest, Gutenberg blocks, Gatsby, and Next.js.
+I work on a variety of projects using: JavaScript, React, Webpack, Jest, Gutenberg blocks, Gatsby, and Next.js.

 ## What I'm working on...